 - 1 (15 oz.) can petite diced tomatoes $0.85

 - ½ tsp salt $0.02

 - Mince the garlic and dice the onion.
-Cook both in a large pot with olive oil over medium heat until tender.
+Sauté both in a large pot with olive oil over medium heat until the onions are tender.
 Meanwhile, slice the celery and peel and slice the carrots.
-Add the celery and carrots to the pot and continue to sauté for about 5 more minutes.
+Add the celery and carrots to the pot and continue to sauté for about 5 minutes more.

-- Drain the can of black beans and add it to the pot along with the dry lentils, cumin, oregano, smoked paprika, cayenne pepper, and some freshly cracked pepper (10-15 cranks of a pepper mill).
-Finally, add the diced tomatoes (with juices) and vegetable broth, and stir to combine.
+- Drain the can of black beans and add it to the pot along with the diced tomatoes (with juices), dry lentils, cumin, oregano, smoked paprika, cayenne pepper, and some freshly cracked pepper (10-15 cranks of a pepper mill).
+Finally, add the vegetable broth, and stir to combine.